-VLL prepares its financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006 ("IFRS") and therefore the underwriting performance information given in this section is presented on an IFRS basis.
+The financial statements have been prepared on the going concern basis and in accordance with UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006 and therefore the underwriting performance information given in this section is presented on an IFRS basis.
 The IFRS presentation of underwriting performance also aligns closely to how management views the financial performance of the Company.